 This MD&A is based on a review of the Company's operations, financial position and plans for the future based on facts and circumstances as of March 31, 2018.
 This MD&A contains "forward-looking statements" within the meaning of applicable Canadian securities regulations (collectively, "forward-looking statements").
 Any statements that express or involve discussions with respect to predictions, expectations, beliefs, plans, projections, objectives, assumptions or future events or performance (often, but not always, using words or phrases such as "seek", "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "project", "predict", "forecast", "potential", "targeting", "intend", "could", "might", "should", "believe" and similar expressions) are not statements of historical fact and may be "forward-looking statements".
-These statements include, but are not limited to: statements regarding future acquisitions of mineral properties; statements regarding the Company's ability to retain qualified personnel and contractors in the future; statements regarding the Company's intentions and expectations regarding exploration at any of its mineral properties; forecasts relating to mining, development and other activities at the Company's operations; forecasts relating to market developments and trends in global supply and demand for gold; future work on the Company's non-material properties; and the Company's mineral reserve and mineral resource estimates.
+These statements relate to future events or the Company's future performance, business prospects or opportunities.
+Forward-looking statements include, but are not limited to: statements regarding future acquisitions of mineral properties; statements regarding the Company's ability to retain qualified personnel and contractors in the future; statements regarding the Company's intentions and expectations regarding exploration at any of its mineral properties; forecasts relating to mining, development and other activities at the Company's operations; forecasts relating to market developments and trends in global supply and demand for gold; future work on the Company's non-material properties; and the Company's mineral reserve and mineral resource estimates.

 There can be no assurance that such statements will prove to be accurate, and future events and actual results could differ materially from those anticipated in such statements.
 Important factors that could cause actual results to differ materially from the Company's expectations are disclosed under the heading "Risk Factors" in the Company's annual information form and other continuous disclosure documents filed from time to time via SEDAR with the applicable Canadian securities regulators.
 Forward-looking statements are based on the estimates and opinions of management on the date the statements are made, and the Company does not undertake any obligation to update forward-looking statements should conditions or our estimates or opinions change, except as required by applicable laws.
 Actual results may differ materially from those expressed or implied by such forward-looking statements.
-These statements involve known and unknown risks, uncertainties, and other factors that may cause the Company's actual results, levels of activity, performance or achievement expressed or implied by these forward-looking statements.
+These statements involve known and unknown risks, uncertainties, and other factors that may cause the Company's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievement expressed or implied by these forward-looking statements.